iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#035] Why all the beating around the bush.md

 The recent Æsir incident is not properly explained either

 **iluvpuf**<br>
-Æsir-FEST was already an event where everyone has their own version of the story.
+Æsir\-FEST was already an event where everyone has their own version of the story.
 Then Robohead came out and revealed that the event was held; it's just that everyone's memory of it was gone.
-But instead of clearing things up, it led to even more weird-a\*\* speculations lol
+But instead of clearing things up, it led to even more weird\-a\*\* speculations lol

 **HolyEarth**<br>
 \*Raise hand\* I participated, I have no memory